 - Perhaps there is a reason we don’t know of that leads to low transmission of Vitamin K from mom to baby before and after birth.
 Maybe there is an unknown beneficial mechanism that is preventing some kind of environmental toxin from reaching the baby, and this mechanism also has the side effect of keeping Vitamin K from reaching baby in sufficient quantities through the placenta and breastmilk.

 You could also make the argument that it doesn’t really matter why babies are born with low levels.
 The point is that they are born with low levels of Vitamin K, and that some babies will die from Vitamin K deficiency bleeding if they do not receive supplemental Vitamin K at the beginning of life.
 Most will not bleed.
 But some will, and some will experience brain injury or death.
-And these injuries and deaths are 100% preventable.
+The vast majority of these injuries and deaths are preventable.